ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Firstly, `$` produces a nodelist consisting of just the argument.

-Next, `.a` selects from any input node of type object and selects the node of any member value of the input node corresponding to the member name `"a"`.
+Next, `.a` selects from any object input node and selects the node of any member value of the input node corresponding to the member name `"a"`.
 The result is again a list of one node: `[{"b":0},{"b":1},{"c":2}]`.

-Next, `[*]` selects from an input node of type array all its elements (if the input node were of type object, it would select all its member values, but not the member names).
+Next, `[*]` selects from any array input node all its elements (for an object input node, it would select all its member values, but not the member names).
 The result is a list of three nodes: `{"b":0}`, `{"b":1}`, and `{"c":2}`.

-Finally, `.b` selects from any input node of type object with a member name `b` and selects the node of the member value of the input node corresponding to that name.
+Finally, `.b` selects from any object input node with a member name `b` and selects the node of the member value of the input node corresponding to that name.
 The result is a list containing `0`, `1`.
 This is the concatenation of three lists, two of length one containing